1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 The data subject shall have the right to withdraw his or her consent at any time.
 The withdrawal of consent shall not affect the lawfulness of the processing based on consent prior to its withdrawal.
 The right to withdraw consent does not affect the right to the processing of personal data that has not been obtained prior to the withdrawal of consent.

-The Data Controller will inform you of the action taken on your request or the reasons for non-action within 25 days of receipt of the request, without undue delay and in any event within 25 days of receipt of the request.
-If the request is complex or if a large number of requests are received, the time limit may be extended by one month.
-Where possible, the information will be provided electronically.
-The information and action will be provided free of charge, except for requests which are clearly unfounded or excessive, in particular because of their repetitive nature.
-In such cases, we will charge an administrative fee of HUF 10,000 or refuse to take the requested action.
-We may ask you for information necessary to confirm your identity in connection with your request.
-Copies of your personal data that we hold will be free of charge in the first case, and we will charge you an administrative fee for any further copies.
+The Data Controller shall inform you without undue delay, but in any event within 25 days of receiving your request, about the measures taken in response to your request or the reasons for not taking any action.
+If the request is complex or a large number of requests are received, this deadline may be extended by one additional month.
+Information will be provided electronically whenever possible.
+The provision of information and the implementation of measures are free of charge, except in the case of requests that are manifestly unfounded or excessive, particularly due to their repetitive nature.
+In such cases, we may charge an administrative fee of HUF 10,000 or refuse to take the requested action.
+In connection with your request, we may ask for information necessary to verify your identity.
+The first copy of your personal data processed by us is provided free of charge; for any additional copies, we may charge a fee corresponding to the administrative costs incurred.

-You have the right to a judicial remedy against a legally binding decision of the supervisory authority concerning you, or if the authority does not deal with the complaint or does not inform you of the procedural developments or the outcome of the complaint within three months.
-Proceedings against the supervisory authority must be brought before the courts of the Member State where the supervisory authority is established.
-You may also bring proceedings against the supervisory authority before the court of your domicile or, failing that, of your place of residence or, at your choice, before the court of the place where you are domiciled.
+You are entitled to seek a judicial remedy against a legally binding decision of the supervisory authority relating to you, or if the authority does not handle your complaint or does not inform you within three months about the procedural developments or the outcome of your complaint.
+Proceedings against the supervisory authority must be brought before the courts of the Member State in which the supervisory authority is established.
+In proceedings against the supervisory authority, you may also bring the action before the court of your domestic place of residence or, in the absence thereof, your domestic place of stay, or before the court having jurisdiction over the authority’s registered office, according to your choice.

 Without prejudice to any other administrative or judicial remedy, any data subject has the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement, if the data subject considers that the processing of personal data relating to him or her infringes the GDPR.

-If you have any questions that are not clearly answered in this Privacy Notice, please write to the email address of the Data Controller given at the beginning of this document.
+If you have any questions that are not clearly answered by this Privacy Notice, please send them to the Data Controller’s email address provided at the beginning of this document.

-The Data Controller may unilaterally amend this Privacy Notice.
-The current version of the Privacy Notice will be made available on the website.
+The Data Controller may amend this Privacy Notice unilaterally.
+The current version of the Privacy Notice will always be available on the website.